What are the 7 types of Plastics?

 PVC Sheets, Source - chemseed.com

-PVC is a type of plastic known for its versatility and economic values, widely used in the construction and building industry.
-The common PVC applications include doors, windows, wires, and cable insulation, pipes & fittings.
+PVC is a type of plastic known for its versatility and economic value, widely used in the construction and building industry.
+The common PVC applications include doors, windows, wires, cable insulation, pipes & fittings.
 Applications from other industries include blister wrap, cling wrap, detergent bottles, toys, and medical tubing.

 It is white, brittle, and available in powder and granules form.
 PVC is quickly replacing traditional materials like wood, metal, steel, concrete, rubber, and ceramics in many applications, thanks to many excellent properties such as durability, low cost, lightweight, and easy processability.

-In terms of toxicity, polyvinyl chloride has a very controversial image as it is considered one of the most toxic and hazardous plastics in the world.
-Its prolonged use may lead to the leaching of a variety of chemicals like bisphenol A (BPA), leads, cadmium, phthalates, mercury, dioxins.
+In terms of toxicity, polyvinyl chloride has a very controversial image as it is considered one of the world’s most toxic and hazardous plastics.
+Its prolonged use may lead to the leaching of various chemicals like bisphenol A (BPA), leads, cadmium, phthalates, mercury, and dioxins.

-Apart from that, it’s sporadic to see PVC being recycled (depends on your locality).
+Apart from that, it’s sporadic to see PVC being recycled (depending on your locality).
 So, from an environmental standpoint, avoiding PVC is the best choice.
-Having said that, even though it is hazardous to the environment, there’s no visible harm to its popularity.
+Even though it is hazardous to the environment, there’s no visible harm to its popularity.

 LDPE food packaging, Source - xlplastics.com

 LDPE comes from the same polyurethanes family as HDPE.
-It is tough, lightweight, soft, and flexible in nature.
-The thermoplastic boasts good chemical properties, great impact strength, low-temperature compatibility, good corrosion resistance.
+It is tough, lightweight, soft, and flexible.
+The thermoplastic boasts good chemical properties, great impact strength, low-temperature compatibility, and good corrosion resistance.

 The plastic recycling code for LDPE is #4.
 It does not contain BPA but is suspectable of leaching estrogenic chemicals.
 Recycling with this plastic is not as common as other thermoplastics.
 But there is no rock-solid proof of LDPE hurting the human body in any way.